 If you spend a lot of time on the road, choosing from one of the many car chargers available is something you should consider.
 These things are affordable and come in handy whenever your smartphone runs out of juice.
 They plug into the power port, or what used to be known as the cigarette lighter port, and come in all shapes and sizes.
 Check out the best ones below!

 Things to consider when buying a car charger

 - How many ports do you need?
 You’ll find car chargers with a single port to options that come with four or five as well.
-More may not always be better in this case though.
-Apart from size and space considerations, the charging speed for individual devices might reduce when many are plugged in at the same time.
+More may not always be better in this case, though.
+Apart from size and space considerations, the charging speed for individual devices might reduce when many are plugged in simultaneously.
 Two-port options are usually a good idea.

 - What type of ports does it have?
 Older or budget car chargers often have less than great port options.
 There might just be USB type-A instead of USB-C, or there might not be fast charging as mentioned above.
 These also don’t come with a cable, so you might need to buy one for the car, and remember to carry the cable you get with your phone.

 - Do you need more features?
 Most cars only come with one power port.
 If you need that port for a car charger and a Bluetooth FM transmitter, you’re out of luck.
 The good news is that there are a few options that combine both features.
 Similarly, you’ll also find phone holders that serve double duty as a Qi wireless charger.

 The 42W dual-port Anker USB charger is a great option.
 This charger provides you with USB-A and USB-C slots for charging two devices rapidly at the same time.
 It is a very small and compact car charger, perfect for those who don’t want anything bulky in their car.
 It is compatible with most devices and has a bunch of safety features on board to keep you and your devices safe.